ldaniels528/broadway-v1/README.md

 }
 ```

-And an XML file to describe the topology:
+And an XML file to describe how files will be mapped to the topology:

 ```xml
 <?xml version="1.0" ?>